 Business Value Conservationists, farmers, ranchers, producers, as well as federal, state, local, tribal, and private partners will have integrated soil, plants, and ecological sites resource inventory.
 Partners will have up-to-date data to allow them to continue to implement conservation practices that are fact-based, data-driven, science-based, and customer focused.

-The enabling technologies will support soil and plants sciences activities by improving SPSD’s ability to collect, manage, analyze, and interpret soil survey data applying the latest scientific methodologies.
+The enabling technologies will support soil and plants sciences activities by improving SPSD’ s ability to collect, manage, analyze, and interpret soil survey data applying the latest scientific methodologies.
 Soil survey products will be delivered leveraging trending technologies in a timely fashion and enhance all other center operations.

 Consequences Without modernization of the SPSD data production and delivery systems, USDA – NRCS farm bill conservation programs will be adversely impacted due to inability to maintain and update natural resource information.
 Additionally, external partners will steadily shift from using USDA-NRCS natural resource information to non-authoritative sources.

-Business Change SPSD will leverage new enabling technologies to ensure that USDA manages and adaptable soil survey area data store.
+Business Change SPSD will leverage new enabling technologies to ensure that USDA manages an adaptable soil survey area data store.
 This will result in a 30% reduction on resources spent managing multiple soil survey area data stores and reduce the latency in data set refreshes.

-Frequent data model changes that will improve conservation planning.
+Frequent data model changes that are deployed on a timely and on an as needed basis will improve conservation planning.

 Ability to deliver new products in new formats such as raster.

-High-level Features and Function enhancements
+High-level Features and Functional enhancements

-As a user in any role I want to eliminate workarounds so that I can create efficiencies in delivering data
+As a user in any role I want to eliminate workarounds so I can create efficiencies in delivering data

 As a user in any role I want to reduce the reliance on locally developed applications so that I can reduce the risks associated with locally developed applications

-As a user in any role I want an adaptable and scalable soil survey are data store so that we can deliver customer defined
+As a user in any role I want an adaptable and scalable soil survey area data store so that we can deliver customer defined areas of interest

 As a user in any role I want a mean time to repair of one hour so that I can mitigate the currently loss of data as a result of extended outages